Dhamma-Sobhana/gong/README.md

 # Deployment

-Deployment to balena and devices is done from subfolders for each device type.
+Deployment to *balenaCloud* and devices is done from subfolders for each device type.

 ## Server